 Both shrimps and prawns can be found in salt and fresh water globally, swimming in search of food.
 They are essential seafood sources that are widely consumed worldwide.
 While shrimps have a more pronounced and slightly salty flavor, prawns typically have a sweeter flavor.

-- Size: Prawns are generally larger, with certain species growing up to 12 inches long.
+Size: Prawns are generally larger, with certain species growing up to 12 inches long.
 On the other hand, the most significant kinds of shrimp ordinarily develop to be 3-4 inches long.

-- Diet: Another notable main difference between shrimps and prawns is their preferred diet.
+Diet: Another notable main difference between shrimps and prawns is their preferred diet.
 Shrimps are omnivorous, meaning they feed on plants and animals.
 They mainly feed on algae, plankton, other tiny water organisms, and dead animals and plants on the ocean floor.
 Prawns, on the other hand, are mainly predatory.
 Therefore, their diet consists of small fish and other invertebrates.
 Sometimes they feed on plankton and other tiny organisms, but their diet focuses more on animal-based protein.

-- Habitat: While they are aquatic animals that live in fresh and salty waters, they differ slightly in their preferential habitats.
+Habitat: While they are aquatic animals that live in fresh and salty waters, they differ slightly in their preferential habitats.
 Most prawn species thrive in freshwater habitats.
 They prefer deeper waters and can be found in a wider range of habitats, including coral reefs, mangrove forests, and deep-sea habitats.
-On the contrary, shrimps are more commonly found in saltwater habitats and are more abundant in estuaries and bays.
+On the other hand, shrimps are more commonly found in saltwater habitats and are more abundant in estuaries and bays.

 Shrimp